 - When you start a new thread, give it a descriptive topic.
 This will help others find your question (and the answer to it) and therefore make it easier for them to follow advice #1.

 - Do not post solutions, or parts of solutions, to assignment problems.
 Not even after the deadline (we will post solutions if and when it is the right time to do so).
 Not even if they don’t work.

 We aim to reply to any questions posted to the forum within one working day.
 We will not always achieve this aim.
 (Also, “reply” does not always mean “answer”.
 Sometimes the best answer to a question is a counter-question, a pointer in a different direction, or something else other than a direct answer.)

 Any questions for the teachers that you don’t want to discuss in public - for example, the reasons why you are unable to explain the content of your assignment submission, personal problems infringing on your studies, etc - email to firstname.lastname@example.org.
 This email will be read by the teachers (lecturers, and possibly some of the tutors).
 Emails will never be answered faster than questions posted to the wattle forum.

 For any administrative questions (how to enrol, unenrol, rules relating to your degree, exams, etc), you should contact student services.
-Their office is on level 2 in the CSIT building.
-They can also be reached via email (firstname.lastname@example.org) or phone (02 6125 4450).
+Their office is on Ground Floor, Building #18, North Road (next to the Gym).
+They can also be reached via email (email@example.com) or phone (02 6125 4450).